Topological flow data analysis for transient flow patterns: a graph-based approach: Introduction

-TFDA has been applied to a variety of fluid mechanical problems.
-In \citet{ssy14}, TFDA was used to analyse boundary-layer separations around a flat plate with the chord-length based Reynolds number $1370$ and the angle of attack $15^\circ$ in a numerical simulation of a two-dimensional flow.
-It was shown that the dynamical process was described with brief COT representations.
-In \citet{TFDA-USIK21}, TFDA was employed to detect an atmospheric blocking phenomenon, a long-lived high-pressure region blocking the westerly jet flow in the surrounding region, with a year-long observational data in the synoptic scale (over $1000$ km).
-It was confirmed that the method of TFDA outperformed other existing methods for detecting the blocking and that morphological types of the blocking were identified with the COT representations in accordance with the meteorologists' empirical classifications. \citet{TFDA-SOU22} considered Kuroshio Large Meander in oceanography, which is an abnormal current that gives rise to the entrapment of a cool cyclonic eddy that has substantial impacts on fishery and marine transport.
-TFDA is applied to sea surface height data to detect the occurrence of the abnormal state.
-Furthermore, in \citet{TFDA-SI23}, TFDA has been utilised to classify flow patterns in the left ventricle of the human heart.
-Actual measurement data with an echocardiography (two spacial dimensions and time) and magnetic resonance imaging (a slice of three spacial dimensions and time) were analysed.
-Specifically, one can define a swirling flow domain as a topological vortex structure using the COT representations, and it was demonstrated that differences in the flow patterns between normal and diseased hearts were resolved objectively with topological vortex structures in agreement with diagnoses of experienced cardiovascular surgeons.
+TFDA has been applied to a variety of fluid-mechanical problems.
+In \cite{ssy14}, TFDA was used to analyse boundary layer separations around a flat plate with the Reynolds number $1370$ based on chord length and angle of attack $15^\circ$ in a numerical simulation of a two-dimensional flow.
+The dynamical process was described with brief COT representations.
+In \cite{TFDA-USIK21}, TFDA was used to detect an atmospheric blocking phenomenon, a long-lived high-pressure region that blocks the westerly jet flow in the surrounding region, with observational data of a year on the synoptic scale of more than $1000$ km.
+It was confirmed that the TFDA method outperformed other existing methods for detecting blocking and that the morphological types of blocking were identified with the COT representations in accordance with the meteorologists' empirical classifications. \cite{TFDA-SOU22} considered Kuroshio Large Meander in oceanography, which is an abnormal current that causes the capture of a cool cyclonic eddy with substantial impacts on fisheries and marine transport.
+TFDA is applied to sea surface height data to detect the occurrence of an abnormal state. {Recently, \cite{Kimura2026} has applied a TFDA to two dimensional turbulent flows in a doubly periodic box, allowing us to track coherent vortex structures statistically.} Furthermore, TFDA has been utilised more complicated flow patterns in the left ventricle of the human heart{~\cite{TFDA-SI23, Dyer2026}.} Actual measurement data with echocardiography (two spatial dimensions and time) and magnetic resonance imaging (a slice of three spatial dimensions and time) were analysed.
+Specifically, a swirling flow domain is defined as a topological vortex structure using COT representations, and it was shown that differences in flow patterns between normal and diseased hearts were resolved objectively with topological vortex structures in agreement with the diagnoses of experienced cardiovascular surgeons.